sbatson5/firestore-jest-mock/README.md

 });
 ```

-This will populate a fake database with a `users` and `posts` collection.
+This will populate a fake read-only database with a `users` and `posts` collection.

 Now you can write queries or requests for data just as you would with Firestore: